anoopmaddasseri/Scrcpy-Easy-Launcher/README.md

 * Run the device alias that you need to cast in the opened cmd panel

 ## Notes
 * Keep the 'Scrcpy Launcher' folder in the desktop.
-Support for gloabl launching will be added in the upcoming release
+Support for global launching will be added in the upcoming release

 ## License